Subject Source: Library of Congress Subject Headings

 Overview John Russell Hayes (1866-1945) was a Quaker educator, poet, and Librarian of Swarthmore College, 1906-1927 and Friends Historical Library of Swarthmore College, 1927-1935.
 The collection contains letters received by Hayes, 1887-1936, diaries covering the period 1880-1935, and miscellaneous papers including an album of collected manuscript samples of contemporary poets.
 The diaries include poetry and cover personal and Swarthmore College activities and concerns.

-Scope and Content note This collection is comprised of the single volume commonplace book of Milcah Martha Moore.
-The volume includes excerpts organized by topic, including topics such as: Happiness, Supplication of a Sinner, and Affliction.
+Overview Milcah Martha Moore, a poet, created a commonplace book featuring the women writers in her social circle.
+The commonplace book of Milcah Martha Moore includes excerpts organized by topic, including topics such as: Happiness, Supplication of a Sinner, and Affliction.
 The note in the front cover of the volume reads: "The Gift of Sarah Dillwyn to Martha Moore."